tanrax/hackernews.el/README.md

 and job stories.
 The default feed is top stories, which corresponds to the Hacker News homepage.

-The interface features a modern, widget-based design inspired by Lobsters.
+The interface features a modern, widget-based design.
 Each story is displayed with a clickable title widget, followed by metadata (score, comments count, and author) in styled text with color coding.
 Interactive buttons for accessing comments and external links are provided for each story, and stories are